Configuration

 What Kind of Data is Collected?

 We use Segment to collect the data.
-Only the creator of Flipt has access to the raw data.
+Only the Flipt team has access to the raw data.

 Here is an example of the telemetry data sent to Segment: